yvelikova/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 ## Objectives

-Learn how to add your private cloud hybrid environment to AMPLIFY Central, so that you can manage your microservices, and any related APIs they expose, from AMPLIFY Central in AMPLIFY Central public cloud.
+Learn how to add your private cloud hybrid environment to AMPLIFY Central, so that you can manage your microservices and any related APIs they expose, from AMPLIFY Central in AMPLIFY Central public cloud.

 * Add your Kubernetes environment to AMPLIFY Central
 * Download the generated hybrid kit for your Kubernetes environment